The Frobenius morphism on flag varieties, I: Flag varieties of semi-simple rank two groups

-In this section, we find semiorthogonal decompositions of the derived categories of flag varieties in type ${\bf A}_2$ and ${\bf B}_2$ that satisfy the assumptions of Claim \ref{cl:Frobdecomposclaim}.
-Further, we explicitly compute right dual collections for all $p$ in both cases.
+In this section we find semiorthogonal decompositions of the derived categories of flag varieties of semi-simple rank two groups, i.e. of the types ${\bf A}_2$ and ${\bf B}_2$.
+We explicitly compute right dual collections for all the above groups that allow to obtain the decomposition of ${{\sf F}_n}_{\ast}\Oo _{{\bf G}/{\bf B}}$ for $\bf G$ as above.